Skip to Main Content

 The application process is straightforward and fully online.
 Start by applying for loan prequalification to view rates that are available to you based on your credit score.
 You will undergo a soft credit pull, which does not negatively affect your credit score.

-If there’s a match, review the loan offers and select the option that best suits your needs.
+If you prequalify you’ll receive loan offers.
+Take the time to review them and select the option that best suits your needs.
 If you are refinancing you will also be able to compare your current loan with the new one and choose the top offer.
 Either way, moving forward with the loan application will result in a hard credit pull that can temporarily impact your credit score.

-Next, uploading any financial documents the lender requests and filling out a few forms — all done online.
+Next, you’ll upload any financial documents the lender requests and fill out a few forms — all done online.
 If Tenet approves your loan, you’ll sign online too.
 The timeline for funding your vehicle depends on whether you buy from a dealer or directly from a manufacturer.

 Features and additional perks